INTERVIEW

 7

 I like having structure.
-I usually start my day quietly: tea, a workout, a bit of time to myself before the world gets loud.
-Then it’s classes, personal projects, or work at a nonprofit.
-I enjoy staying busy.
+I usually start my day quietly: tea, a workout, meditation, and a bit of time to myself before the world gets loud.
+I spend time at a Buddhist temple when I can—it helps me stay grounded and centered.
+Then it’s classes, studying, personal projects, or work at a nonprofit.
+I enjoy staying busy, but in a calm, intentional way.

 What motivates you the most right now in life?